How to Make Burfi With Milk Powder

-- Cook over low flame to avoid sticking to the bottom of the pan.
+- Cook over a low flame to avoid sticking to the bottom of the pan.

 - Chopped nuts and cardamom powder can be added.

 - The time to form the mixture into a dough or single mass varies from 3 to 10 minutes.
-It depends on a pan, flame and the milk powder used.
+It depends on the pan, the flame and the milk powder used.

 - Do not overcook.
 Remove the dough from the pan once it forms a single mass.
 If you cook it too long, it will become hard.